'Indy campaign is a movement for democracy' – Daily Business

 Part One of the Bill may require legislative consent from the Scottish Parliament and the letter states that the Scottish Government will not recommend parliamentary consent to its provisions.

+Ms Forbes will today face the Scottish Affairs Committee in the Commons as it explores the fiscal outlook for Scotland.

+Issues likely to be discussed with the Minister include the Scottish Government’s approach to the allocation of resources from the UK Government; the fiscal framework and prospects for reform; the Scottish Government’s block grant and tax income; the Scottish Government’s own spending plans; the operation of the UK Shared Prosperity Fund in Scotland.

-MP quits
+Scandal MP quits

 SNP MP Patrick Grady has resigned his party membership amid a police investigation into sexual harassment allegations.